VyprBot/vyprbot.github.io/commands.md

 | vb following `USER`                 | Get a list of who a specific user is following on Twitch.
 | vb firstlog `USER` `CHANNEL`        | Use [Leppunen's Logs](https://logs.ivr.fi/) to get the first message of any user in any channel as long as the channel is logged.
 | vb fuck `USER` `OPTIONAL: MESSAGE`  | Fuck any user you wish, a random BTTV/7TV/FFZ emote from your channel will be used if no message is provided. <img src="https://cdn.7tv.app/emote/60538d319d9e96000d244f8c/1x">
+| vb game `OPTIONAL: CHANNEL`         | Get the game that a streamer is playing and if available, send a Steam link along with details.
 | vb gnkiss `USER` `OPTIONAL: MESSAGE`| Kiss someone goodnight.
 A random BTTV/7TV/FFZ emote from your channel will be used if no message is provided. <img src="https://cdn.7tv.app/emote/60a1babb3c3362f9a4b8b33a/1x">
 | vb hare                             | An old command for the location of hare in Far Cry 5. <img src="https://cdn.7tv.app/emote/610725797c9d47b53ef7d244/1x">
 | vb hug `USER`                       | Give a user a hug! <img src="https://cdn.7tv.app/emote/60b3ee1eb0e6e2b3a5f9577a/1x">